tobych/django-feature-flipper/README.rst

 	[
 		{
-			"name": "login",
+			"name": "profile",
 			"enabled": true,
-			"description": "Includes showing the login link at the top of each page."
+			"description": "Allow the user to view and edit their profile."
 		},
 		{
 			"name": "search",